grumpycoders/pcsx-redux/docs/lua.md

 **Important**: the return value of this function will be an object that represents the breakpoint itself.
 If this object gets garbage collected, the corresponding breakpoint will be removed.
 Thus it is important to store it somewhere that won't get garbage collected right away.

 The only mandatory argument is `address`, which will by default place an execution breakpoint at the corresponding address.
 The second argument `type` is an enum which can be represented by one of the 3 following strings: `'Exec'`, `'Read'`, `'Write'`, and will set the breakpoint type accordingly.
 The third argument `width` is the width of the breakpoint, which indicates how many bytes should intersect from the base address with operations done by the emulated CPU in order to actually trigger the breakpoint.
 The fourth argument `cause` is a string that will be displayed in the logs about why the breakpoint triggered.
 It will also be displayed in the Breakpoint Debug UI.
 And the fifth and final argument `invoker` is a Lua function that will be called whenever the breakpoint is triggered.
 By default, this will simply call `PCSX.pauseEmulator()`.
-If the invoker returns `false`, the breakpoint will be permanently removed.
+If the invoker returns `false`, the breakpoint will be permanently removed, permitting temporary breakpoints for example.

 The returned object will have a few methods attached to it: